 I had this today with some reheated sweet potatoes, it completes the dish for a satisfying lunch.
 The sweet potato is optional though.
-If you are not on a low histamine diet or you can tolerate, adding a splash of apple cider vinegar at the end of the cooking will balance out a little bit the sweetness of the dish.
-I’m avoiding all vinegars for now.
+If you are not on a low histamine diet or you can tolerate it, adding a splash of apple cider vinegar at the end of the cooking will balance out a little bit the sweetness of the dish.
+I’m avoiding all vinegar for now.

 Sauteed Cabbage with Fennel and Leeks

 A low histamine, plant paradox, delicious plant-based meal

 - 1 small fennel bulb, finely sliced (plus some of the green leaves, if you want)

 - 1 thumb size ginger piece, grated

 - 1 leek, well washed sectioned in half and finely sliced

 - 1 very small white cabbage (or half a bigger one), roughly chopped